adarshdev-cell/LEMP-Linux-Nginx-MySQL-PHP-Stack-Project-/README.md

 # LEMP Stack Project - Azure VM Deployment

 ## Project Overview
 This project sets up a LEMP (Linux, Nginx, MySQL, PHP) stack on an Azure Virtual Machine (VM) to host a PHP-based application that interacts with a MySQL database.
-The project also includes security enhancements, SSL/TLS configuration, and performance optimizations.

 ## Prerequisites
 - An active [Azure](https://portal.azure.com/) account